 no kings and no buses

-A bunch of marquees were set up on Eakins Oval a little further on, because of a massive bike ride happening at the same time.
-I got rid of my bike a good long while ago.
+A bunch of marquees were set up on Eakins Oval a little further on, because of a massive bike ride happening on the Parkway at the same time.
+A trainer was leading a warmup routine from a stage at one end of the Oval, and a bunch of people in bike shoes were dutifully doing high kicks.

 When I first lived in this area in the 1970s, not much was happening on the weekends on the Parkway, not even on Saturdays.
 Pennsylvania basically shut down on Sundays, but Saturdays weren’t much better.

-Then in 1973 the city hosted its first Parkway festival, Super Sunday.
+Then in 1973, the city hosted its first Parkway festival, Super Sunday.
 It was wild.
 There were carnival rides, performers, vendors, and snacks of every sort.
 It turned into a yearly thing for another twenty years or more.
+Other festivals followed.
+Now, on weekends, it’s rare the Parkway isn’t shut down for something.

-Love walks and bike rides aside, and despite the crowds of tourists going to the Art Museum, quite a few people had turned out for the rally I was joining, the “No Kings” demonstration.
+At first I thought my event was going to be sparse, but in a while I saw the crowds and heard that low-frequency crowd sound that travels, like a lion’s roar.
+Love walks and bike rides aside, and despite the crowds of tourists going to the Art Museum and all the people going about their regular lives, quite a few people had turned out for the rally I was joining, the “No Kings” demonstration.
 There were something like a hundred thousand people there.

 My kid told me later, “The woman I was waiting for the subway with this morning told me ‘I’m raced and paraded out.
 Everyone sit down.’”